 In academic institutions, meta-analysis of prior studies is often done by graduate students due to time and resource constraints.
 Many agricultural studies take five or more years to do in order to understand impacts on a wide array of parameters.
 And that’s the thing about AMP, HPG, HM or other regenerative production systems, you’re not going to really understand these practices from reading papers found via a keyword search on a computer screen.
 Ultimately many, if not all, of these practices are akin to reconnecting to land and developing an indigenous mindset.
 Thus you’re really going to need to be out in the field on the land making empirical observations.
 Taking a course with certified holistic management trainers is a good start to begin to learn how to read and reconnect with land.
 An indigenous perspective is very different than the colonial one that Monbiot is enamored with, since an indigenous perspective recognizes that humans are a part of nature rather than apart from nature.

 Monbiot’s myth of pristine wilderness, particularly in the Americas, was one where “conservationists” removed what John Muir referred to as “dirty people” from the sacred land First Nation People had managed for thousands of years (Dowie 2011).
 Now, rather than acknowledge and learn the many lessons such indigenous people have to teach us about how to better interact with our planet, Monbiot instead seems to believe such people are solely tribes to be studied by anthropologists on rewilded land.
-Monbiot’s white supremacist mindset seems to be part of his European genetic make-up, plus he seems to think that the entire world is climatically the same as that of the British Isles.
-From probably staring too long at Mercator map projection’s, Monbiot doesn’t seem to realized that humid little England (50,000 sq miles or 129,499 sq. kilometers) can fit into just the brittle grassland or savanna areas of Africa (5 million sq. miles or 13 million sq. kilometers) over one hundred (100) times.
+Monbiot’s unconscious white supremacist mindset seems to be part of his colonial European history.
+Moreover, he seems to think that the entire world is climatically similar to that of the British Isles.
+So, maybe from staring too long at Mercator map projection’s, Monbiot doesn’t seem to realized that humid little England (50,000 sq miles or 129,499 sq. kilometers) can fit into just the brittle grassland or savanna areas of Africa (5 million sq. miles or 13 million sq. kilometers) over one hundred (100) times.

 Anyway, I can writing another twenty paragraphs correcting many of the nutritional disinformation Monbiot conveyed using out of context and very reductive statistics, but since I’ve done that once before in a prior blog response to Monbiot Lies, damn lies, and [tweeted] statistics, I’m not going to repeat those comments in this review and reply.